 - .5 oz honey

-Method: Add hot water to mug, then honey to melt.
+Method: Add hot water to mug; add honey to melt.
 Add remaining liquid ingredients.
 Garnish with cinnamon stick and orange wedge.
 Top with grated cinnamon.
 Optional: Pierce orange wedge with three cloves.

 Prairie Gin(gerbread) Toddy